 - Create, edit, and delete projects

-- Explore the files and folders within an existing project
+- Explore and reorganize the files and folders within an existing project

 - Rename, edit, publish, or delete file items (e.g., data connectors or dashboards)